zhangwei1984/Pktgen-DPDK/README.md

 and maybe a bit smaller.
 If you are displaying more then 4-6 ports then you will need a wider display.
 The pktgen allows you to view a set ports if they do not all fit on the screen at one time via the 'page' command in pktgen.
-Type 'help' at the 'pktgen>' prompt to see the complete pktgen command line commands.
+Type 'help' at the 'pktgen>' prompt to see the complete pktgen commands.
 Pktgen uses VT100 control codes or escape codes to display the screens, which means your terminal must support VT100.
 The Hyperterminal in windows is not going to work for Pktgen as it has a few problems with VT100 codes.